 Perks and Drawbacks

 Considering most users prefer to charge their smartphones overnight, fan noise can be a potential dealbreaker if you decide to use one near your bed.
 To combat this, most wireless chargers come with a quiet mode that reduces the fan speed for a quiet operation at the cost of the charging rate.
-As you will be charging your smartphone overnight anyways, the impact seems minimal.
+As you will be charging your smartphone overnight, the impact seems minimal.

 The additional research and material costs associated with adding a fan are the main reason actively cooled wireless chargers price significantly higher.
 Compared to regular wireless chargers, some cost as much as double, making them quite expensive.
 However, since most wireless chargers go on sale frequently, it’s just a waiting game till you can bag a sweet discount on one.